raspberrypilearning/active-assistant/en/step_1.md

 ## You will make

-Create a program that helps you get active in whichever way you like most!
+You will create a program that helps you get active in whichever way you like most!

 You will:
 + Create your assistant